Our Recipe for a Successful Strategic Leadership Offsite

-Perhaps you’re planning to bring your leaders together soon to discuss the path to the future and the execution priorities for getting there.
-Whether it’s the c-team, your top 100 leaders, or the whole organization, Trium can help.
+Taking time to pause and bring your team together is important and it’s also a huge investment that requires deliberate design and planning, especially now with the ongoing economic uncertainty.
 We’ve spent more than 20 years helping leaders and teams come together to create clarity and alignment, evolve strategy, drive execution, and catapult performance.
-Through our work with organizations large and small facing many different landscapes and challenges, we have gained a series of powerful insights to ensure these meetings are highly productive and accelerate growth, whether it’s a C-team offsite, top 100 leader meeting, or whole organization summit.
+Through our work with organizations large and small, facing many different opportunities and challenges, we have learned what matters most to ensure these events are highly productive and accelerate growth, whether it’s a C-team offsite, top 100 leader meeting, or whole organization summit.

-The 3 essential ingredients critical to a successful Leadership Summit
+The 3 essential ingredients critical to a successful leadership offsite

-We’ve come to realize that the following three essential ingredients are critical to a successful Leadership Summit: Strategy, Relationship, and Development.
-While the proportion of these ingredients may vary, the recipe always includes all 3 components.
+We’ve come to realize that the following three essential ingredients are critical to a successful leadership offsite.
+While the proportion of these ingredients may vary, the recipe always includes all three components.

 Almost always, the purpose of a leadership summit or offsite is to dig into questions of strategy.
 Sometimes it’s about revisiting the strategy, other times it’s about getting people aligned behind it, often it’s about getting clear on execution priorities within it.
 Regardless, it should always be about getting people engaged so they have an emotional connection to the strategy and a personal sense of accountability to execute it.
 It’s often said that a good strategy brilliantly executed is better than a great strategy poorly executed.
 With that premise in mind, dialogues should focus on making sure people are committed to execution excellence and that they understand how their work, priorities, choices, and goals connect to the broader business vision and strategy.

-At some level, this requires a bit of tops down and bottoms up work.
+At some level, this requires a bit of top-down and bottom-up work.
 It’s not terribly inspiring to roll out a fully baked strategy in PowerPoint to a room full of leaders and just ask them to support it.
 Nor is it a great idea to ask a group of leaders where the organization should go and how it should get there without context or guidelines.
 The best of these meetings relies on something more in the middle.
-We often recommend that the senior team offer high level direction and set guardrails, but leave it up to next level leaders to answer execution questions in support of the high level strategy.
+We often recommend that the senior team offer high-level direction and set guardrails, but leave it up to next-level leaders to answer execution questions in support of the high-level strategy.
 This ensures that the execution path is realistic.
 There are lots of tools and techniques for doing this kind of work and all of them focus on ensuring the quality of dialogue is high – this way, all voices are heard and people bring their best collective thinking to the process.
 Sometimes this is done through business simulations, other times Q&A, and often through actual planning using tools like design thinking.
 The key is using an approach that both meets the needs of the audience and is appropriate for the kind of strategy you are pursuing.
 In all cases, it should be a set of dialogues, not a set of presentations.
-The value of having people face to face, is the value of the conversation.
+The value of having people face to face is the value of the conversation.

 – What will this require of me and my team?